firozansari/TSqlCodeGen/README.md

 # TSqlCodeGen

-TSqlCodeGen is a small and handy SQL script to quickly generate a consistent code snippet based on the table structure.
-This script reads the schema of the provided table and applying a template to each column of the table in order to generate code snippet.
+TSqlCodeGen is a handy SQL script which generates a snippet using the specified template and the table structure.
+Script reads the schema of the provided table and applying a template to each column of the table in order to generate code snippet.